Alon-bdTEC/ME_1stDegreeProject_ControlOfFurutaPendulum/README.md

 # Control of a Furuta Pendulum - Final Project

-This project was developed as part of my undergraduate final project at the Technion, in collaboration with my partner Yigal Vornov and under the supervision of Prof. Leonid Mirkin.
+This project was developed as part of my undergraduate final project at the Technion, in collaboration with my partner Igal Vornov and under the supervision of Prof. Leonid Mirkin.

 The system under study consists of a brushed DC motor actuator that drives a rotating arm with a pendulum attached to its end.
 The project's objectives and stages are as follows: